kscieslinski/CTF/pwn/ncstisc2018/babydriver/README.md

 This means that we will have to bypass `smep` before invoking userland code as smep does not allow kernel to execute code from userland.

 ### Plan
+As we cannot directly execute userland code, we have to use ROP instead.
+We will:
+[x] trigger use-after-free with tty_struct
+[x] create fake tty_operations and overwrite tty_struct->ops field so it points to it [ ] allocate fake stack and then overwrite fake tty_operations.ioctl field with a gadget which will pivot the kernel stack [ ] save rsp/rbp registers to restore them after ROP
+[ ] disable smep
+[ ] jump to userland function which will restore the saved rsp & rbp and call `commit_creds(prepare_kernel_cred(NULL));` [ ] pop shell with system("/bin/sh")